ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 - Function parameters

 ## 1. Skipping elements
-Additionally, we can also skip elements, depending if we're not interested on returning a given element.
-For example, following the `myObj` implementation we reviewed earlier, we can extract only the first and third interest by using the following syntax:
+Additionally, we can also skip elements, depending on if we're not interested in returning a given element.
+For example, following the `myObj` implementation we reviewed earlier, we can extract only the first and third interests by using the following syntax:

 ##### **Code**
 ```JavaScript